-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2015, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2018, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2015 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2018 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).

-C9 Percent submitting SAT scores 78% Number submitting g SAT scores 2152

-C9 Percent submitting ACT scores 60% Number submitting g ACT scores 1672
+C9 Percent submitting SAT scores 60% Number submitting g SAT scores 1802 C9 Percent submitting ACT scores 43% Number submitting g ACT scores 1284 C9 25th Percentile 75th Percentile

-215

-C9 25th Percentile 75th Percentile Ĩ

-C9 SAT Critical Reading 470 560 Ĩ
+C9 SAT Evidence-Based Reading

+and Writing 500 590

-C9 SAT Math 470 550
+C9 SAT Math 490 570

-SAT Writing 440 540

-SAT Essay

 C9 ACT Composite 20 25

-C9 ACT Math 19 24.5
+C9 ACT Math 18 24

-C9 ACT English 20 25
+C9 ACT English 19 24

-C9 ACT Writing 6 8
+C9 ACT Writing